 ● Collaborating with municipalities, provinces and territories, to prohibit the personal importation into, and ownership of exotic animals in, Canada with clear restrictive criteria for any importation and care of exotic animals by organizations, such as zoos and research organizations

-● Standing up for the rights of Canadian people to own dog species of their choosing such as pit bulls and the welfare of pit bulls
+● Standing up for the freedom of Canadian people to own dog species of their choosing, while being fully accountable for those decisions if the dog attacks an individual

 ● Conducting round tables with Aboriginal peoples to maintain sustainable Aboriginal cultural practices related to animals, and to establish and maintain animal welfare standards for pet ownership on First Nation reservations

-● Maintaining a balance between upholding animal welfare standards whilst respecting rights of people from foreign countries, including their sovereign Aboriginal peoples, to practice and preserve their culture in relation to animals with cruelty being the determining factor
+● Maintaining a balance between upholding animal welfare standards and respecting the rights of Aboriginal peoples to practice and preserve their culture in relation to animals with cruelty being the determining factor

 The National Citizens Alliance believes that animals cannot be bestowed rights in the same sense that people in society have under a social contract.
 However, the National Citizens Alliance supports the concept that, for fairness towards animals and for the sake of accountability on the part of people, a standard of care must be in place to protect animals through the provision of a clearly defined standard of welfare for animals.
 The NCA believes that the standard of welfare should be based on the five freedoms outlined by the Universal Declaration on Animal Welfare.
 The NCA supports initiatives towards the federal adoption of the Declaration, and the passing of new federal legislation or amendments to the current Animal Cruelty sections of the Criminal Code of Canada, in order to elevate animal welfare and protection in Canada.
 The NCA will work with any party willing to achieve these goals and objectives but with respect to the party’s values, principles and mission.